Nano-mdy-geo/Who-is-who-in-Myanmar/README.md

 						Ma Than Than Htwe	Ma Phyu Thinzar Maung

-					        UNIVERSITY OF COMPUTER STUDIES (MANDALAY)
+					        UNIVERSITY OF COMPUTER STUDIES, (MANDALAY)

 							     September, 2018